 How to Create Utilization Reports in Jira?

 It doesn't matter how big or small your organization is, managing resources is an essential part of any project.
-Reports are a great way to track your project/team performance and identify where you can improve.
+Utilization reports are a great way to track your project/team performance and identify where you can improve.

 Resource utilization is one of the most important metrics you can track in your business.
 Every experienced PM constantly asks the following questions: “Are we wasting resources?
 Is our equipment running efficiently?
 Are we making the best use of each employee's time?”